bjm021/iTunesRPC/README.md

 - Many more?

 # Usage
-Just download the jar (future if there are any releases) or build it yourself
+Just download the jar (future if there are any releases) or build it yourself.
+File uploading needs a solution (not usable, currently on private host)

 # Required files
 All of these files will later be included in the jar and auto extract or somthing like this.